Practice with us

 Zazen

 You are welcome to attend our weekly sessions at any time.
+On the first Sunday of the month, we offer a Orientation for New Zen Practitioners before our normal weekly practice.

 Dharma study